 Academic Year: 2022/23 Total fund allocated:£17,670 Date Updated: June 2023] Percentage of total allocation: 21.2% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
 What has changed?: Sustainability and suggested next steps: Train Sports Leaders in KS2 to increase physical activity levels and develop pupils' leadership skills Y5 children to complete the Play Maker award - certificated through Sport Coach UK Celebrate pupils who complete and gain the Play Maker award Work with Midday Supervisors to support Sports Leaders Children take charge of organizing activities during lunch times for EYFS and KS1 Sports leaders delivering daily lunchtime activities with children, which has increased engagement and participation in active sport.
-Continue to develop the role of sports leaders by completing the Play Makers award Improve the quality and quantity of PE equipment for playtimes and dinner times £500 More children are now active during playtime and lunchtime through the use of the new equipment Sports leaders to complete a yearly audit and work with the PE lead to purchase new play/lunchtime equipment
+Continue to develop the role of sports leaders by completing the Play Makers award Improve the quality and quantity of PE equipment for playtimes and dinner times Sport Leaders to audit equipment and create a questionnaire to get children's ideas on what equipment they would like for play and lunch time Purchase playground equipment -with various equipment to make break times more active and enjoyable £500 More children are now active during playtime and lunchtime through the use of the new equipment Sports leaders to complete a yearly audit and work with the PE lead to purchase new play/lunchtime equipment

 Provide bikes, scooters and trikes for Y1 and Y2 to engage in a higher level of fitness at break and dinner times Purchase age appropriate bikes, scooters and trikes to make break times more active and fun More children are now active during playtime and lunchtime through the use of the new bikes, scooters and trikes Ensure that the bikes, trikes and scooters are maintained and replaced when required.
-Book KS2 children onto the Greater Manchester Transport, scootability programme for Autumn Term 2024 Ensure that children leaving school in Y6 attend swimming sessions which over and above the national curriculum requirements Develop the role of Health Champions to involve pupils in improving their mental health and physical activity levels at school OCL swimming lesson during the summer term Encourage parents to take pupils to swimming as part of OCL free swimming session offers for those who have school swimming lessons Link Health Champions with the CLT and develop their role within the academy Identify a team of Health Champions to promote and improve mental health and f300 course Children in Year 6 received top up swimming sessions which over and above the national curriculum requirements Health Champions have developed active ways to support mental health and well-being during lunch times and playtimes Top up swimming lessons will not be required in 2023-24 Continue to develop the role of Health Champions in supporting the health and mental well-being of pupils and families.
-They will continue to take part in the yearly Oldham Key indicator 2: The profile of PESSPA physical activity levels Health Champions to attend termly meeting organised by OCL to deliver their health message Health Champion resources (badges) Plan and support meetings being raised across the school as a top ool for whole sch ool improvement Active Health Champion events Percentage of total allocation: Intent Implementation Impact 1.3%
+Book KS2 children onto the Greater Manchester Transport, scootability programme for Autumn Term 2024 Ensure that children leaving school in Y6 attend swimming sessions which over and above the national curriculum requirements Develop the role of Health Champions to involve pupils in improving their mental health and physical activity levels at school OCL swimming lesson during the summer term Encourage parents to take pupils to swimming as part of OCL free swimming session offers for those who have school swimming lessons Link Health Champions with the CLT and develop their role within the academy Identify a team of Health swimming lessons £300 course £500 staffing Children in Year 6 received top up swimming sessions which over and above the national curriculum requirements Health Champions have developed active ways to support mental health and well-being during lunch times and playtimes Top up swimming lessons will not be required in 2023-24 Continue to develop the role of Health Champions in supporting the health and Key indicator 2: The profile of PESSPA Health Champions to attend termly meeting organised by OCL to deliver their health message Health Champion resources (badges) Plan and support meetings ool for whole sch ool improvement Percentage of total allocation: Intent Implementation Impact 1.3%